You are here

 (a) Time for Filing Creditor Objection.

 (c) Valuation Objection.
-A secured creditor who disagrees with the valuation of the creditor’s collateral must file an objection containing the creditor’s estimate of the value of the collateral, the method of determining the value, and the amount of claim that is secured.
+A secured creditor who disagrees with the valuation of the creditor’s collateral in the plan must file an objection containing the creditor’s estimate of the value of the collateral, the method of determining the value, and the amount of claim that is secured.
 On request, the debtor must make the collateral available to the creditor for inspection and appraisal.

 Back to Local Rules list Previous • Next